Accuracy in Media: United Nations

 AIM has been critical of the United Nations and its coverage by the media.
 In February 2005, AIM alleged that United Nations correspondents, including Ian Williams, a correspondent for The Nation had accepted money from the UN while covering it for their publications.
 AIM also asserted that the United Nations Correspondents Association may have violated immigration laws by employing the Williams' wife.
 Williams and The Nation denied wrongdoing.

-AIM has campaigned against the United States signing the United Nations Convention on the Law of the Sea (UNCLOS).
+AIM has also campaigned against the United States signing the United Nations Convention on the Law of the Sea (UNCLOS).
 AIM writes, "UNCLOS is a foot in the door for a wide-ranging international agenda...
 America's survival as a sovereign nation hangs in the balance."
 AIM argued that signing up to UNCLOS could lead to the prohibition of spanking children.

 Climate change

 AIM rejects the scientific consensus on climate change.
 In 2008, AIM wrote, "the theory of man-made global warming is designed to increase government control over our economy and our lives through higher taxes and energy rationing."
 In November 2005, AIM columnist Cliff Kincaid criticized Fox News for broadcasting a program The Heat is On, which reported that global warming represents a serious problem (the program was broadcast with a disclaimer).
 Kincaid argued the piece was one-sided and stated that this "scandal" amounted to a "hostile takeover of Fox News."
 In 2006, Kincaid criticized Fox for "tilting to the left" on the issue of climate change.

 AIM criticized the media for not covering a 1995 study on climate change, which it argued cast doubt on climate change.
 One of the authors of the study responded to AIM, "The paper... focused on a discrepancy between observations and theoretical climate model predictions—the sort of thing that climate change deniers love to take out of context and hype.
 The conservative organization Accuracy in Media took note of the study, citing lack of media coverage of it as some sort of evidence of media bias in coverage of climate change—something that I, to this day, find puzzling as the paper actually dealt with a relatively obscure technical detail of climate models and hardly challenged the mainstream view that human activity was leading to the warming of the globe."